Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories

-\begin{cor} Let $A$ be a connective $\IE _{\infty}$-ring and $M$ a connective $A$-module.
-If $ \pi_0 A \otimes _{A} M $ is almost perfect and of finite Tor-amplitude, then $M$ is perfect. \end{cor} \begin{proof} By Lem. \ref{lem:toramp}, $M$ is of finite Tor-amplitude.
-By Lem \ref{lem:almperf}, $M$ is perfect to order $n$ for all $n$ and thus almost perfect.
-Now $M$ being almost perfect and of finite Tor-amplitude imply that $M$ is perfect. \end{proof}
+\begin{cor} Let $A$ be a connective $\IE _{\infty}$--ring and $M$ a connective $A$--module.
+If $ \pi_0 A \otimes _{A} M $ is almost perfect and of finite Tor--amplitude as $\pi_0 A$--module, then $M$ is perfect as $A$--module. \end{cor} \begin{proof} By \fullref{lem:toramp}, $M$ is of finite Tor--amplitude.
+By \fullref{lem:almperf}, $M$ is perfect to order $n$ for all $n$ and thus almost perfect.
+Now $M$ being almost perfect and of finite Tor--amplitude imply that $M$ is perfect. \end{proof}

 We can now prove the finiteness result alluded to above.